Stock Rule

 • Fill empty columns before clicking the stock.

-• Use the empty column first if it can reveal a hidden card or clean up a suit.
+• Use empty columns first if they reveal a hidden card or improve a run.

-• Avoid creating more empty columns than you can refill before the next stock deal.
+• Avoid creating extra empty columns that would block your next deal.

 Card Count